ibm-cloud-docs/mqcloud/mqoc_qm_ams.md

 To create a new application api key:
   1. Login to the IBM Cloud service instance by clicking on the relevant service shown in the table
   ![Image showing service instance](./images/mqoc_ams_si.png)
   2. This will open the queue manager view.
-Select the **Application permissions** tab
+Select the **Application credentials** tab
   ![Image showing list of queue managers with Application permissions circled](./images/mqoc_ams_application_select.png)
   3. Now click the 3 dots next to the application you will use for the AMS tutorial
   ![Image showing list of application permissions currently set](./images/mqoc_ams_application_tab.png)